Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

 \subsection{Extension to multiple costs on each marginal}

-In some problems, certain marginals or bimarginals are associated with cost functions for which there is no simple Fenchel conjugate.
-However, sometimes these functions can be split into simpler components.
-In particular, this is often the case when a marginal is associated with both a cost and has to satisfy an inequality constraint.
-To handle such cases, we consider a modified version of problem \eqref{eq:omt_multi_graph_convex_v2} that takes the form
+In some problems, marginals and bimarginals can be associated with multiple functions, typically when they are both associated with a cost and an inequality constraint.
+To handle such cases, we consider a modified version of problem \eqref{eq:omt_multi_graph_convex_v2} that takes the form \footnote{For ease of notation, we have the same number of functions $\kappa_1$ and $\kappa_2$ associated with each marginal and bimarginal, respectively, however this can easily be relaxed.
+Moreover, note that the constraints implicitly ensure that $\mu_{t, k_1} = \mu_{t, k_1'}$, for all $k_1, k_1' = 1, \ldots, \kappa_1$ and all $t \in \ccV$, for any feasible point, and similarly for the bimarginals.}